DeniseAlicia/Code1/LearningDiary.md

 After that, it was playground-time.
 Meaning that we got to try out the knowledge for ourselves by creating our own pages and manipulating existing ones.
 The results of that can be found on [my GitHub page](index.html).

 Speaking of, that was the next thing we did.
-We activated the page feature in GitHUb and, with some very simple .html-files, created our first web
+We activated the page feature in GitHUb and, with some very simple .html-files, created our first web page (as seen above)